wp-plugins/csv-2-post/readme.txt

 * Technical Improvements
     * None
 * Known Issues
-    * Lightbox type overlay applied by jQuery UI dialogue, on 2.
+    * Lightbox type overlay applied by jQuery UI dialog, on 2.
 Your Projects page, appears to have two overlays (there is a light gap between two of them)
 * Web Services, Support and Websites changes
     * None